garnould/twitterstuff/README.md

 #### Config (undertherug.yml)

-**undertherug.yml-sample** is a YAML formatted config file.
+**undertherug.yml-sample** is a YAML formatted config file : it has to be renamed as **undertherug.yml** and modified according to your settings.
 It can support one or several users/accounts.

 Keys are: